Welcome to the Warmland

 - Hiiye’yu Lelum Society House of Friendship promotes wellness and unity, addressing the needs and aspiration of aboriginal people by providing holistic programs and services.
 Hiiye’yu Lelum provides a cultural bridge between Aborginal and non-Aboriginal cultures in the Cowichan region.

 Community service organizations exist throughout Cowichan to support the health and well-being of our citizens.
 Here’s a small sampling:

 - Social Planning Cowichan brings communities together to create a sustainable quality of life for everyone in Cowichan.
-The organization produces a Status of the Community Report detailing the health and well-being of the Cowichan region that measures our progress in economic development, employment, education, health services, culture, transportation, community involvement, food security, housing and the environment.
+The organization produces a Status of the Community Report detailing the health and well-being of the Cowichan region.

 - Cowichan Housing Association works to provide stable, secure, accessible, and affordable housing in support of healthy individuals, families and communities.
 The association is committed to preventing homelessness and increasing housing options in the Cowichan through resource development, prevention programming and facilitating affordable housing development.